jakubenglicky/social-plugins/docs/Facebook.md

 This method has 3 parameters - $limit, $width and $link.
 All these parameters can be nullable.

 	$limit - how much comments show for first look
-	$width - by default set on 550px or set from globally comments width or set with method setCommentsWidth()
+	$width - by default set on 550px or set with method setCommentsWidth()
 	$link - you can set the link of the page which you wish comment

 **Render LikeButton**